Cuca, Argeș

 Cuca is a commune in Argeș County, Muntenia, Romania.
 It is composed of fourteen villages: Bălțata, Bărbălani, Cârcești, Cotu, Crivățu, Cuca, Lăunele de Sus, Măcăi, Mănești, Sinești, Stănicei, Teodorești, Valea Cucii and Vonigeasa.
 It was one of the most remote places in Romania.
-Today, in Romanian language, Cuca Măcăii means "a remote village or place, very difficult to reach".
+Today, in Romanian, Cuca Măcăii means "a remote village or place, very difficult to reach".

 History

 The oldest document about Cuca is from April 3, 1853, referring to an even older document, from 1537.
 The commune was formed in 1968 at its current shape by merging the former communes Cuca and Lăunele.
 Another former commune was Măcăi.

 Geography

 Cuca is placed in the Getic Platform, subdivision Cotmeana Platform.
 The relief is segmented by many parallel valleys, while the villages are on the top of the hills, separated by forest areas.
 The rivers flow from north to south, south-east or south-west.
 The valleys dry up in summer.
 The altitude varies from 390 to 530 m.

 The climate is temperate, with moderate summers and cold winters.
 The humidity is usually high.